-Scribble Map has a small interface, where next to the link or embed image/movie options you can obviously input the text, but moreover instantly change the placemark coordinates, set object shrinking when zoom (object is only faint in Google Earth) out or (what’s the most important) make an advanced edition.
+Scribble Map has a small interface, where next to the link or embeds image/movie options you can obviously input the text, but moreover instantly change the placemark coordinates, set object shrinking when zoom (object is only faint in Google Earth) out or (what’s the most important) make an advanced edition.
 This is the thing, which I would like to mention then.

 This interface includes a few major things to manipulate your text.
 You can: make it bold, italic, bigger and coloured.
 On top of that, you can align the text or make some paragraphs.
 Looks amazing.
 Let’s go through some samples then.

-In the meantime I must mention, that next to the visual toolbox, the Scribble Maps allows you to make editions directly in HTML code.
-Unfortunately, the platform doesn’t support much HTML, as only the commands possible to use in visual mode, at least in the free version.
+In the meantime I must mention, that next to the visual toolbox, Scribble Maps allows you to make editions directly in HTML code.
+Unfortunately, the platform doesn’t support much HTML, as only the commands are possible to use in visual mode, at least in the free version.
 Nevertheless, it’s enough for some basic styling.

 All things above are basic and they will work, however, if you still want something more to do with your placemark description, then you must jump to serious editions.

-2. INPUT HTML ELEMENTS INTO PLACEMARK DESCRIPTION
+2. INPUT HTML ELEMENTS INTO THE PLACEMARK DESCRIPTION

-Apart from a few basic HTML elements, which we can input via Scribble Maps interactive map builder, which obviously can be not enough, we have most of HTML codes, available to adopt inside the .kml file.
+Apart from a few basic HTML elements, which we can input via Scribble Maps interactive map builder, which obviously can be not enough, we have most HTML codes, available to adopt inside the .kml file.